jdurbin/nf/README.md

 # nf
 Some nextflow scripts.

-Config files are symlinked to ~/.nextflow/config
+# Configuration
+~/.nextflow/nextflow.config and  ~/.nextflow/config are symlinked to the files in this repository so that changes are reflected back to github and conversely.